Table of Contents

 my book → the book belongs to me.

 Both are possession, but the structure is different.
-One uses a name as owner, the other uses a possessive ending attached to the noun.

 The verb “to have” with people and things